SAP-samples/ui5-typescript-helloworld/README.md

 > Note: `QUnit` is globally defined and its types are automatically required by the UI5 types.
 So there is no setup needed to use it.
 However, in order to allow cleaner code that does not access any globals, starting with UI5 1.112, QUnit can be explicitly imported like this: `import QUnit from "sap/ui/thirdparty/qunit-2";`

-#### The entry point in `unitTests.qunit.html`
+#### The entry point for Unit tests

-[`webapp/test/unit/unitTests.qunit.html`](webapp/test/unit/unitTests.qunit.html) is the entry point for running the tests, it loads QUnit etc. and finally, once UI5 is launched, it loads the list of tests configured in `webapp/test/unit/unitTests.qunit.ts`.
+[`webapp/test/testsuite.qunit.html`](webapp/test/testsuite.qunit.html) is the entry point for running the tests, it loads QUnit etc. and finally, once UI5 is launched, it loads the list of tests configured in `webapp/test/unit/unitTests.qunit.ts`.

 #### The list of tests in `webapp/test/unit/unitTests.qunit.ts`

 [`webapp/test/unit/unitTests.qunit.ts`](webapp/test/unit/unitTests.qunit.ts) imports all test files, which can be done in a very clean way thanks to the ES6 module imports.
-We follow the recommendation of QUnit: [QUnit.config.autostart](https://api.qunitjs.com/config/autostart/).

-`QUnit.config.autostart = false` must be set before QUnit thinks it can start, then the tests are imported as dynamic imports like `import("unit/controller/App.qunit")` with Promise.all(...) waiting for them and then triggering `QUnit.start()` is called.

 #### The concrete tests in `webapp/test/unit/controller/App.qunit.ts`